Lorraine Milne : Associate Artist

 For 15 years Milne was a member of Music Branch (Education Department of Victoria) teaching music in inner suburban schools, and producing many new resource materials (Sounds Magic 1-4, Sounds Fun 1-6, Sounds Great 1-6) and curriculum documents (A Guide to Music in the Primary School).

-She has worked extensively as a composer, arranger and musical director for various Australian Broadcasting Corporation radio programs and publications (Sing, Singalong, Free to Move, Storyworld, Struggletown, Listen).
+She has worked extensively as a composer, arranger and musical director for various Australian Broadcasting Corporation radio programs and publications (Free to Move, Storyworld, Struggletown, Listen) and was the Musical Director of the ABC SING series from 1986 to 1992.

-In addition to two published song collections (The Fix-It Man - Macmillan, 1979 and The Right Way Round - Bilarm Music, 1985), Milne has also written and produced Good Timing (resource kit for schools) and Jazzamatazz (jazz-style piano solos), published by Dubbles (Music Materials).
+In addition to two published song collections (The Fix-It Man - Macmillan, 1979 and The Right Way Round - Bilarm Music, 1985), Milne has also written and produced Good Timing (resource kit for schools), Jazzamatazz (jazz-style piano solos), The Whole Suite and Kaleidoscope (10 pieces for piano), Maiden Voyage (song cycle) and The Emerging Pianist (24 piecees for young players).

 She has had extensive experience in the theatre as both a composer and stage manager.
 A founding member of the APG (Pram Factory) and Melbourne Writers Theatre, she has also worked at Playbox, La Mama, The Church, Organ Factory, VCA Drama School, Theatreworks, Athenaeum, Universal Theatre, Handspan, Polyglot, Perth, Flinders and Deakin Universities, Rusden Drama Department.